Health and Safety Code 11361 HS is a California marijuana law that makes it a crime for adults to:

 - induce a minor to use marijuana, or

 - employ or use a minor to transport, sell or give away marijuana.

 HS 11361 is one of a number of California crimes (such as Business and Professions Code 25658 furnishing alcohol to a minor and Health and Safety Code 12702 furnishing dangerous fireworks to a minor) that specifically punish people for involving minors in illegal activities.

-Proposition 64 (California marijuana legalization) means that adults over 21 may now purchase, possess and use small amounts of marijuana without violating the law.
+Proposition 64 (California marijuana legalization) means that as of January 1, 2018 adults over 21 may purchase, possess and use small amounts of marijuana without violating the law.